SK8-PTY-LTD/SK8Tech_Document/en/services/development/company-website.md

 ### Event Website

-If it’s one-time marketing website, e.g. a page for real estate sales, we recommend using HTML5, as it’s better designed, faster to build, and more customisation.
+If it’s one-time marketing website, e.g. a page for real estate sales, we recommend using HTML5, as it’s better designed, faster to build, and allows more customisation.

 Contact us to find out more.